Yeah69/MrMeeseeks.DIE.Docs/docs/index.md

 # Welcome to MrMeeseeks.DIE

-DIE is a secret agency organized by a bunch of Mr. Meeseekses.
+The DIE is a secret agency organized by a bunch of Mr. Meeseekses.
 Its goal is to gather the information necessary to resolve your dependencies.
-Therefore, …
+Therefore...

-> The acronym DIE stands for **D**ependency **I**njection DI**E**
+> The acronym DIE stands for **D**ependency **I**njection DI**E**.

-Let the secret agency DIE compose these info in order to build factory methods which create instances of types of your choice.
+Let the secret agency DIE compile this information to build factory methods that create instances of types of your choice.

 ## Introduction

-MrMeeseeks.DIE (in this documentation just referred to as DIE) is a compile-time dependency injection container for .Net.
-As such it generates factory methods which create instances that you need.
-Instead of relying on reflection the generated code uses the good old `new` operator to create instances like you would probably do yourself if you'd create a pure DI container.
+MrMeeseeks.DIE (just DIE in this documentation) is a compile-time dependency injection container for .Net.
+As such, it generates factory methods that create the instances you need.
+Instead of relying on reflection, the generated code uses the good old `new` operator to create instances, just as you'd probably do yourself if you were creating a pure DI container.

 ## Nuget

-The easiest way of using DIE is by getting it through nuget.
+The easiest way to use DIE is to get it via nuget.
 Here is the package page:

 https://www.nuget.org/packages/MrMeeseeks.DIE/

 Either search for `MrMeeseeks.DIE` in the nuget manager of the IDE of your choice.

-Or call following PowerShell-command:
+Or call the following PowerShell command:

 ```powershell
 Install-Package MrMeeseeks.DIE
 ```

-Alternatively you can use `dotnet`:
+Alternatively, you can use `dotnet`:

 ```sh
 dotnet add [your project] package MrMeeseeks.DIE
 ```

-Or manually insert the package reference into the target `.csproj`:
+Or manually add the package reference to the target `.csproj`:

 ```xml
 <PackageReference Include="MrMeeseeks.DIE" Version="[preferrably the current version]" />